 Now the emblems, which appear on all motorcycles and company’s cars, are identical with a traditional variant of the logo.

 The myth on the logo created by quick German marketing specialists fooled several generations, having tied a white-blue circle to aviation.
-The German advertising agency in the 1920s created advertisements, which showed a BMW circle opposite a rotating airplane propeller and thus reflected origin of a company as a manufacturer of aircraft engines.
+The German advertising agency in the 1920s created advertisements, which showed a BMW circle opposite a rotating airplane propeller and thus reflected the origin of a company as a manufacturer of aircraft engines.
 And then it turned into a myth.
-Even though engines for airplanes were actually being manufactured by BMW, the white-blue logo pictures the colors of a Bavarian flag, but not the propeller and the sky.
+Even though engines for airplanes were being manufactured by BMW, the white-blue logo pictures the colors of a Bavarian flag, but not the propeller and the sky.

 The colors of the logo turned out much more important than colors of the steel and the sky: a white and a blue one are traditional Bavarian colors; there is a blue stripe down and the white – above on the flag of Bavaria.
 The emblem of Bavaria itself is formally described like that: “the shield crested with a crown is with a brim, fusiform – painted in silver and blue», in other words, it is covered with white and blue rhombuses.

-The insignia of this emblem, which first belonged to the Counts von Bogans who lived near Regensburg until the 1242, is not clear.
-When the kindred died out, their possessions and the emblem borrowed Vittelsbakhi that were found with them in nepotism kinship and a little later the emblem became a symbol of all Bavaria.
+The insignia of this emblem, which first belonged to the Counts von Bogans who lived near Regensburg until 1242, is not clear.
+When the kindred died out, their possessions and the emblem borrowed Vittelsbakhi that were found with them in nepotism kinship, and a little later the emblem became a symbol of all Bavaria.
 White and blue rhombuses can still be seen on bottles of famous Bavarian beer.
 The logo turned simple and easily memorable, and blue, gray and black colors are still corporate colors of the concern.

-Early evolution of the BMW symbol
+Early evolution symbol

 Although the structure of the logo stayed the same for almost a hundred years, it is possible to notice subtle alterations.
-The very first version with gold lettering and outline was changed by 1923: the font grew bolder and letters moved closer together.
+The very first version with gold lettering and outline was changed by 1923: the font grew bolder, and letters moved closer together.
 The proportions of the BMW symbol were changed several times, as well as the shade of blue.
 In addition to gold, the company used white and silver letters.
 It also varied the size of the font.

-Evolution of the BMW emblem after 1950
+Evolution emblem after 1950

 Logo BMW M

 BMW M is a subsidiary that deals with specially modified higher trim models.
 Originally it was created to facilitate the auto maker’s racing program.
-In the early 1970s a MotorsportRoundel was introduced, and there were several alterations over the following decade.
-BMW M logo looked almost the same as the standard version, but was surrounded by the Motorsport colors.
+In the early 1970s, a MotorsportRoundel was introduced, and there were several alterations over the following decade.
+BMW M logo looked almost the same as the standard version but was surrounded by the Motorsport colors.